13 Silent Signs Your Home Is an Unhealthy Place to Live

 You’re using the wrong household cleaners

 As you spray cleaner around the house, it settles on all types of surfaces.
 Plus, you inhale it as you spritz.
-Common household chemicals—bath products, dish soap, bleach—can damage your airways and lungs.
+In a COVID-19 world, people are cleaning more frequently than ever.
+The right cleaners are crucial to not only protect against the virus but protect you from being exposed to the harsh chemicals.
+Further, common household chemicals—bath products, dish soap, bleach—can damage your airways and lungs.
 The Environmental Working Group’s investigation of more than 2,000 cleaning supplies on the American market revealed that many substances in them are linked to serious health problems like asthma, allergies, and even cancer.
 Instead, check out these 15 chemical-free ways to clean your home.

 You’re not dusting correctly